liamcottle/rnode-flasher/README.md

 - Put your device into DFU mode.
 - Select a firmware file and click flash.
 - Your device should reboot into the new firmware.

+> Note: At this time, firmware hashes for RNode are not configured.
+This is next on the todo list.

 ## Device Support